How to travel between Fukuoka and Tokyo

 |Airline||Lowest fare||Average lowest fare|

 Ocean Tokyu Ferry operates daily ferries between Tokyo (Tokyo Ferry Terminal on Odaiba) and Kitakyushu (Shin-Moji Port).
-The one way journey takes 34 hours and costs around 16,000 yen in the cheapest class.
-From Shin-Moji Port, Fukuoka can be reached in about 90 minutes and 1,470 yen by local trains or 40 minutes and 2,500 yen by shinkansen.
-Please visit or ferry page for more details.
+The one way journey takes 34 hours and costs around 18,500 yen in the cheapest class.
+From Shin-Moji Port, there is a shuttle taxi to Moji Station (320 yen one way) from where Fukuoka can be reached in about 90 minutes and 1,500 yen by local trains or 35 minutes and 2,350 yen by local train and shinkansen via Kokura (unreserved seat; the cost for a reserved seat is over 1000 yen more expensive).
+Please visit our ferry page for more details.

 Fukuoka is served by Japan Railways (JR), Nishitetsu Railways, three subway lines and a bus network.
 The city's main station is Hakata Station with direct connections to Honshu and across Kyushu, including Nagasaki, Kumamoto and Kagoshima.